Who's studying in HE?

 First degrees are those that, for the most part, lead to a bachelor's degree qualification such as BA or BSc.
 See the definition for Level of study for more detail.

 The table below shows the number of students at each HE provider.
-Use the buttons on the right to show a breakdown by sex or domicile (UK/EU/Non-EU).
-Use the filters to restrict to first year students only, full- or part-time students, or a particular level of study.
-Due to the size of this table, some browsers may perform better than others.
+Use the buttons on the right to show a breakdown by sex or domicile (UK/EU/non-EU).
+Use the filters to restrict to first year students only, full-time or part-time students, or a particular level of study.

-The following table provides overview information on all students broken down by sex, age group and disability status, and on UK domiciled students broken down by ethnicity.
+The following table provides overview information on all students broken down by sex, age group, disability status, and religious belief, and on UK domiciled students broken down by ethnicity.

 The following table summarises some of our published measures of widening participation.

 Local areas are given a score of 1-5 based on how many young people from those areas have historically gone into higher education.
 The 20% of areas with the lowest proportion of young people entering HE are called 'Low participation neighbourhoods'.
-POLAR stands for 'Participation of Local Areas' and is calculated by OfS (Office for Students).
+POLAR stands for 'Participation of Local Areas' and is calculated by the OfS (Office for Students).
 POLAR is re-calculated every few years.
 This data is only returned to HESA for students who apply through UCAS, so to align with the cohort who typically enter through this route, the table has been restricted to undergraduate UK domiciled full-time students.
-Please note that POLAR low participation data has not been produced for HE providers in Scotland, to align with the HESA Performance Indicators.
+Some regions of the UK have traditionally high participation rates, including Scotland and Northern Ireland.
+Figures in these areas, when viewed in isolation could misrepresent the contribution being made to widening participation.
+For a number of years, HESA publications have for this reason excluded data for Scotland from POLAR figures (both where the country of HE provider or country of domicile is in Scotland).
 As such, low participation figures for all countries in a given year, will not sum to totals represented at the bottom of the table.

 HE Student Data pages